 Defense Against Reckless Driving Charges In Colorado

-In Colorado traffic courts, a reckless driver is “a person who drives a motor vehicle, bicycle, electrical assisted bicycle or low-power scooter in such a manner as to indicate either a wanton or a willful disregard for the safety of persons or property.”
+As defined by Colorado Revised Statutes § 42-4-1401, a reckless driver is “a person who drives a motor vehicle, bicycle, electrical assisted bicycle or low-power scooter in such a manner as to indicate either a wanton or a willful disregard for the safety of persons or property.”

 Because the consequences of a reckless driving conviction can be serious here in Colorado, it is important to work with an attorney before simply pleading guilty.
 In the greater Denver region, our attorneys at Shazam Kianpour & Associates, P.C., can protect your legal rights.
 You can contact us online for a free consultation today.

 Reckless Driving In Colorado Is A Habitual Traffic Strike And Can Land You In Jail